Glossary

 Recourse Factoring

-A factoring agreement where the factor has the right to reclaim their advance to the client if the customer does not pay the debt.
+A factoring arrangement in which the factor retains the right to recover its advance from the client if the customer fails to pay the underlying debt.

 Remittance Information